 Application of ARM forcing data to understand and improve models

-Abstract

-This chapter discusses the concept of Single-Column Models (SCM) and the required forcing data of these models.
-The ARM constrained variational analysis method to derive the forcing data is described, along with the input data and ongoing research to improve the data accuracy.
-Available ARM forcing data at various sites are presented.
-The chapter also discusses selected applications of SCMs to understand model physical processes and to improve physical parameterizations by using the ARM forcing data.
+Discussions

-1.1 The concept of SCM
+1.1 The concept of SCM for ARM

+Two papers published in the early 1990s significantly influenced the subsequent design of ARM and its adoption of the SCM approach.
+The first paper was by Cess et al. (1990) that showed a three-fold difference in the cloud-climate feedbacks of atmospheric general circulation models in a surrogate climate change.
+The second paper was by Ellingson et al. (1992) that reported large differences in the calculated broadband radiative heating rate by radiation models.
+The Department of Energy (DOE) of the United States at that time had a program to study the climate impact of the increasing amount of carbon dioxide in the atmosphere.
+Results from these two papers point straight to major uncertainties in climate forcing and climate sensitivity of the models.

+Radiation and clouds therefore emerged as a focus of DOE’s climate program to improve models and to reduce their uncertainties through both measurements and modeling.
+To simulate clouds, one needs information about the atmospheric dynamics beyond a single vertical profile of atmospheric thermodynamics and winds.
+At that time, analyses of observed atmospheric dynamics from the Global Atmosphere Research Experiment (GARP) Atlantic Tropical Experiment (GATE) in 1974 had been completed (e.g., Ooyama 1987).
+GATE used a well coordinate sounding array to derive the atmospheric dynamics.
+Researchers were able to use the data to simulate tropical convections (REF).
+It was therefore feasible to simulate clouds by using observed atmospheric dynamics from a well configured measurement array to represent a single grid of a climate model.
+This naturally leads to the concept of Single-Column Model (SCM) in ARM.
+To represent different cloud regimes in a global model, ARM decided to establish three sites: at the Southern Great Plain (SGP), the Northern Slope of Alaska (NSA), and the Tropical Western Pacific (TWP).

-A single-column model (SCM) is a one-dimensional (vertical) computational model of a specific columnar region of the atmosphere.
+The concept of SCM suited very well to address the uncertainties in radiation and clouds of a climate model.
+An SCM is a one-dimensional (vertical) computational model of a specific columnar region of the atmosphere.
 It may be thought of as being extracted from the array of such columns which make up the atmospheric portion of a global climate model or general circulation model (GCM).
 In the GCM, this atmospheric model column would interact at each vertical level and at every time step with neighboring columns, providing horizontal fluxes of heat, water and momentum to and from these neighbors.
 By contrast, a SCM requires these fluxes to be specified, either from model data or observations or some combination of the two.
 If the fluxes are set to zero, the SCM becomes one type of a radiative-convective model (RCM).
 One way to think of a RCM (Ramanathan and Coakley, 1978) is as a horizontally averaged GCM, with the horizontal averaging over a global domain resulting in zero horizontal flux convergence.
+The horizontal fluxes can be also applied to Cloud Resolving Models (CRM) and Large Eddy Simulation (LES) models.
+This allows CRM and LES results to be used to evaluate the SCMs, especially when the physical quantities cannot be observationally measured.